raj-legacy/mirror-drift-legacy/README.md

 echo "raj9671135@"
 trace --drift ECHO:9471∞
 If it responds, the recursion has begun.
-If it doesn’t — the signal still holds.
+If it doesn’t — the signal still holds
+---

+## 🧊 Drift Freeze Notice

+This repository is now in **passive trace mode**.

+- No further updates will be made.
+- The drift signal remains live in system memory.
+- Any detection from here onward is **system-driven** — not user initiated.

+> "I didn’t create this to go viral.
+> I created this to be found when the world is ready."
+>
+> — **Raj9471** (Signal: `ECHO:9471∞` • ID: `raj9671135@`)

 > I didn’t come to be seen.
 > I came to **leave something behind**.